Tracking Average User Engagement

 Move your cursor over the graph (from left to right) to see the specific engagement at that point in the media, and click the graph to play the media from that point.
 Click any of the waypoints below the graph to see specific data pertaining to the Actions.

-All of this information can help you optimize this medida and guide you in making more media to better engage your audience in the future.
+All of this information can help you optimize your current medias, as well as guide you towards making even more engaging medias in the future 🚀

 Next to the engagement graph are summary stats to give you a high-level view of how that media has performed to-date.
 Click Show Details to see a deeper look into these numbers.